collinalexbell/Email-Autoresponder/README.md

 Dagny will give you a response if she knows how.

-I made an AI auto responder to respond to repetitive questions that appear in my mailbox.
-Since I don't use email very often, I had to ask some of my friends what they would have an AI do if it could read their emails.
-One of my friends said that since they work in a large corporation, they get a lot of emails asking relatively the same thing.
-I figured this could be easy to automate responses for.
-I use Latent Symantic Analysis in the Gensim library to judge the equivalency of questions with the same meaning but different wording.

 I had my friend send me a collection of questions that were sent to her: